oVirt/ovirt-site/source/develop/release-management/process/making-a-release.md

 # This is for CentOS Stream 8:
 cbs build --scratch virt8s-ovirt-45-el8s <your package .src.rpm>

-# if the build goes fine you can build for real
+# If the build goes through fine, you can do a real build
 # CentOS Stream 9:
 cbs build virt9s-ovirt-45-el9s <your package .src.rpm>